Last updated on April 26th, 2023 at 12:46 am

 If you are looking for a good all round climbing shoe without breaking the bank, the Finale could be the shoe for you.
 Ideally suited to beginner and intermediate climbers, this shoe is a jack of all trades that can hold its own in the gym as well as the local crag.

-The 5mm Virbam Xs Edge rubber not only makes the shoe ideal for beginners and intermediate climbers but the high quality rubber also insures great friction no matter what surface you are climbing on.
+The 5mm Vibram XS Edge rubber not only makes the shoe ideal for beginners and intermediate climbers but the high-quality rubber also insures great friction no matter what surface you are climbing on.

-Sizing: As the Finales are made from unlined leather, it’s worth remembering that they will stretch and fit to the shape of your foot after a few sessions.
-That said, based on our full Finale review, you won’t have to downsize much to guarantee a good fit for these shoes.
-Start off with 0.5 size smaller than your average street shoe and take it from there.
+Sizing: As the Finales are made from unlined leather, it’s worth remembering that they will stretch and fit the shape of your foot after a few sessions.
+That said, if you have seen our full Finale review, you know that you won’t want to downsize much to get a good fit for these shoes.
+Start off with 0.5 sizes smaller than your average street shoe and take it from there.

-Rubber is a key feature when looking for a multi-purpose climbing shoe.
+The rubber compound used on the sole is a key feature when looking for a multi-purpose climbing shoe.
 Savvy readers will notice almost all of our top 5 either support Vibram or Five Ten’s Stealth rubber.
-This is because both of these rubbers are tried and tested on various climbing surfaces including plastic in the gym, soft sandstone or shiny granite and have a proven track record of delivering a high level of performance on any surface.
+This is because both of these rubbers are tried and tested on various climbing surfaces including plastic in the gym, soft sandstone, or shiny granite, and have a proven track record of delivering a high level of performance on any surface.

-Choosing a shoe with a moderate last is another important feature.
-An aggressive last will work better for overhung routes and bouldering problems.
-While neutral lasts are more comfortable, make smearing and edging easier.
-When looking for an all round shoe, make sure to pick one which has a moderate last, to get the best from both worlds.
+Choosing a shoe with a moderate last or natural is another important feature.
+Sure, an aggressive last will work better for overhung routes and bouldering problems, but neutral climbing shoes are more comfortable and are also better suited to longer styles of climbing.
+When looking for an all day climbing shoe, try to pick a shoe that has a moderate last, to get the best from both worlds.

-Closure systems is the final factor you will want to consider.
-It’s a known fact that velcro shoes won’t generally preform as well crack climbing as lace or slipper styles.
+Closure systems are the last thing you will want to consider.
+It’s a known fact that velcro shoes won’t generally perform as well crack climbing as lace or slipper styles.
 You can see the article where we compared velcro and lace shoes here.